grycap/oscar-landing/content/english/blog/post-guide-to-use-OSCAR.md

 OUTPUT_FILE="$TMP_OUTPUT_DIR/$FILE_NAME"
 ```

-Suppose you can make your program run just with a script.
-You can change Dockerfile commenting the COPY line to make the image container lighter.
-The dependencies will be the same.
+If your use-case can run just with a script you can directly use a distribution base image, or if you only need to install some dependencies you can comment the COPY line in the Dockerfile to make the image lighter.

 ### STEP 6: Function Definition File